How Much for that Taleypo???

 |I charge $25.00 gas money for a performance within a 50 mile radius of the St. Louis area.|

 I don't mind staying at someone's home.
-I am not a smoker, but I'm not allergic to smoke or pets either.
+I am not a smoker, and I'm not allergic to smoke nor pets either.
 If the budget allows, I will stay at any reasonable and clean motel or bed and breakfast.

 Food or Per Diem